 Factum is the leading Croatian independent documentary production.
-In the seventeen years of its existence it produced more than 70 documentaries, shown at more than eighty festivals.
+In the twenty five years of its existence it produced more than 80 documentaries, shown at more than hundred festivals.

 The Imaginary Academy was envisaged in the mid-nineties as a unique film and educational project.
 It was supposed to create a certain space of freedom of cinematic opinion and creativity in an environment of rigid and state-controlled cinema, not only in Croatia, but the entire region as well.
 The best proof to that fact was that former president Tuđman in one of his speeches attacked the Academy initiators for decroatising Croatian culture.